-Foundation Fieldbus program wins
+Foundation Fieldbus wins awards for course

 ANGOLA, Ind. – Trine University's Foundation Fieldbus Certified Training Program recently won two awards.